How Much Life Insurance Do I Need? More Than You Think - Let Me Explain

 A Needs Analysis Will Help You Determine What Your Coverage Should Be

 Being underinsured leaves your loved ones vulnerable.
-Remember, a life insurance policy covers your family for decades so it’s a good idea for you to do a certain amount of planning ahead.
+Remember, a life insurance policy covers your family for decades, so it’s a good idea to plan.

 Most people request less coverage than they need.
-That’s because they fail to look at all their debts and the reality of the cash needed to keep their family afloat long term.
+They fail to consider all their debts and the cash required to keep their family afloat long-term.

 It’s so easy to underestimate needs.